nyeinsu4520/complaint_management_project/ADRs/ADR-003:Database Technology Selection.md

 **Context and Problem Statement**

-The Complaint Management System (CMS) stores structured data including users, companies, complaints, complaint statuses, and feedback.
-The database must support relational data, enforce data integrity, and allow efficient querying by user, company, and complaint status.
-As this system is developed as a proof-of-concept, the database should also be easy to configure, maintain, and integrate with the backend.
+The CMS requires persistent storage for users, companies, complaints, roles, and complaint status history.
+The database must support relational data, enforce data integrity, and integrate well with the chosen backend framework.

 **Decision Drivers**